-Janet Edwards does not receive any additional compensation beyond that received as an Director Client Relations of James Reed Financial Services, Inc..
+Janet Edwards does not receive any additional compensation beyond that received as an Investment Adviser Representative and Manager of Client Relations of James Reed Financial Services, Inc.

-In the supervision of our associated persons, advice provided is limited based on the restrictions set by James Reed Financial Services, Inc., and by internal decisions as to the types of investments that may be included in client portfolios.
+In the supervision of our associated persons, advice provided is limited based on the restrictions set by RFS, and by internal decisions as to the types of investments that may be included in client portfolios.
 We conduct periodic reviews of client holdings and documented suitability information to provide reasonable assurance that the advice provided remains aligned with each client's stated investment objectives and with our internal guidelines.

-My supervisor is: Amanda Lisachenko, COO
+My supervisor is: Amanda Lisachenko, COO/Chief Compliance Officer